 There's also the 34 Step-Cast Performance fork, which only comes at a 29" wheeled, Boost spaced, tapered steerer 120mm travel model with GRIP three-position damper.

-The standard chassis range is topped by the 34 Factory which comes with the FIT4 three-position damper.
+The standard chassis range is topped by the 34 Factory which comes with the FIT4 three-position damper or the FIT GRIP 2 damper for 2021.
 The 650b fork is available in 140mm and 150mm travel, while the 29er fork comes in 120mm, 130mm and 140mm travel.
 A tapered steerer is the only option but you can get it in Boost and non-Boost spacing for a 15mm axle.

 The 34 Performance Elite does without the Kashima coating but retains the FIT4 damper.
 It has the same travel options in the 650b fork, but there's no 120mm travel option for 29ers.